 By Clifford Fishman

-Clifford Fishman is a longtime member of Tikvat Israel Congregation in Rockville and a professor emeritus of law at Catholic University.
+Clifford Fishman, a long-time member of Tikvat Israel Congregation, recently retired after 42 years as a law professor at Catholic University.